tigertop/arkoc.github.io/_posts/2017-02-24-NET-Reverse-Enginering-Part-1.md

 title: .NET Reverse Enginering - Part 1
 ---

-Do you ever have the feeling that you are a piece of sh*t and you are just a man who knows combining source codes found from StackOverflow?
+Do you ever have the feeling that you are a piece of shit and you are just a man who knows combining source codes found from StackOverflow?
 No ?
-Go f*ck yourself.
+Go fuck yourself.
 I periodically feel that.

-This feeling challenges me to learn new things, find ways to test my brain and Reversing was a thing that I chose to start feeling developer (something a bit different from sh*t) again.
+This feeling challenges me to learn new things, find ways to test my brain and Reversing was a thing that I chose to start feeling developer (something a bit different from shit) again.

 It's my secret of learning new things: